-4. Change in pension entitlements (D7)
+4. Adjustment for the change in pension entitlements

-- 9.21 As individuals accrue pension entitlement throughout their working lives, the corresponding entitlements become their assets and the liabilities of the units ultimately responsible for paying the pensions.
+- 10.20 As individuals accrue pension entitlements in a social insurance scheme throughout their working lives, the corresponding entitlements become their assets and the liabilities of the units ultimately responsible for paying the pensions.
 Pensions due under social assistance are excluded because the amounts due do not necessarily accrue in a predictable fashion over time or for predictable reasons.
 Similar arguments apply to benefits due under social security.
-In some countries, government assumes responsibility for paying pensions even for non-government employees and these pensions are paid via social security funds.
-There is detailed discussion in part 2 of chapter 17 about when the liabilities for these schemes can be integrated into the sequence of accounts and when they only appear in a complementary table.
-In this chapter, the expression "pension scheme" is used to cover those parts of social security schemes where liabilities can be integrated into the sequence of accounts, including the accumulation accounts and balance sheets, and all other employment-related schemes. - 9.22 Pension schemes are treated in the System as having liabilities towards the households with claims on the schemes.
-The payments of pension contributions into the funds and the receipts of pensions by pensioners constitute the acquisition and disposal of financial assets.
+In some countries, government assumes responsibility for paying pensions even for non-government employees and self-employed persons, and these pensions are paid via social security funds.
+There is detailed discussion in part 2 of chapter 1724 about when the liabilities for these schemes can be integrated into the sequence of economic accounts and when they only appear in a supplementary table.
+In this chapter, the expression "pension scheme" is used to cover those parts of social security schemes where liabilities can be integrated into the sequence of economic accounts, including the accumulation accounts and balance sheets, together with all other employment related social insurance schemes. - 10.21 Pension schemes are treated in the SNA as having liabilities towards the households with claims on the schemes.
+The payments of pension contributions into the schemes and the receipts of pensions by pensioners constitute the acquisition and disposal of financial assets.
 However, this may not accord with the perception of the households concerned, especially pensioners' households, who tend to regard the pensions they receive as income in the form of current transfers.
-Moreover, at least some pensions received under social security schemes and those received under social assistance are in fact treated as current transfers in the System.

-- 9.23 In order to present income information that may be more useful for analysing the behaviour of the households concerned, the payments of pension contributions to all pension schemes and to social security and the receipts of pensions by pensioners' households under both pension schemes and social security are recorded in the secondary distribution of income account as social contributions and social insurance benefits, respectively.
-They therefore affect the level of disposable incomes of households. - 9.24 The rationale for treating pension contributions and benefits as current transfers is that pension provision is essentially a redistributive process among households and over time.
+Moreover, at least some pensions received under social security schemes and those received under social assistance are in fact treated as current transfers in the SNA. - 10.22 In order to present income information that may be more useful for analysing the behaviour of the households concerned, the payments of pension contributions to all pension schemes and to social security and the receipts of pensions by pensioners' households under both pension schemes and social security are recorded in the secondary distribution of income transfers other than social transfers in kind account as social contributions and social insurance benefits, respectively, as well as being recorded in the financial account as changes in pension entitlements.
+As a consequence of the recording of the relevant contributions and benefits as current transfers, the level of disposable incomes of households is affected. - 10.23 The rationale for treating pension contributions and benefits as current transfers is that, when looked at for the economy as a whole, the effect of pension provision can be seen as if it were a redistributive process among households.
 To the extent that contributions and benefits are not exactly equal, there is an impact on household saving.
 For example, if households as a whole pay more contributions than they receive as benefits, their saving is reduced by this difference.
-However, because the change in pension entitlement is shown in the financial account as an addition to net worth of households, this amount must be added back to household Similarly if household benefits exceed their saving. contributions, saving does not reflect the fact that the negative change in entitlements represents a reduction in net worth. - 9.25 An item described as the change in pension entitlements therefore appears in both the use of disposable income account and the use of the adjusted disposable income account.
-It is equal to: - the total value of the actual and imputed social contributions payable into pension schemes - plus the total value of contribution supplements payable out of the property income attributed to pension fund beneficiaries minus the value of the associated service charges minus the total value of the pensions paid out as social insurance benefits by private funded pension schemes.
+Similarly if household benefits exceed their contributions, saving does not reflect the fact that the negative change in entitlements represents a reduction in net worth.
+However, as is clear in the financial account, the change in pension entitlements is part of household net worth.
+It is therefore necessary to adjust saving for the difference between contributions payable and benefits receivable shown in the secondary distribution of income transfers other than social transfers in kind account.